Members Code of Conduct

 - Keep all long hair tied back.
 Remove or tape all body jewellery.

-The staff are always friendly, caring and professional.
+The staff at Stagestars are always friendly, caring and professional.

 My daughter has been attending Stagestars for the past five years.
 She attends a variety of classes including dance, gymnastics and the Performing Arts School.
 I cannot speak highly enough of them.
 The teaching standard and experiences offered are of an excellent and professional standard.
 The team are friendly, caring and extremely committed to ensure the pupils reach their full potential.
 Thank you Stagestars for cultivating a lifelong love for the arts in our children.